Since 2015 Saudi Arabia has been waging a war on Yemen so brutal that the country is now experiencing the worst humanitarian crisis on earth.

 Yemen articles on Democracy Chronicles

-Yemen is not an electoral democracy.
-Elections marred by flaws of vote buying, partisan officials and military and exploitation of state control over media.
+News about the struggle for better democracy in Yemen.
+Yemen is not a functioning democracy.
+According to Freedom House, the last elections were "marred by flaws of vote buying, partisan officials and military and exploitation of state control over media".
 Also check out our section on World Democracy and our Middle East archive.

 The Bahrain Court of Cassation, the country’s court of last resort, on December 31, 2018 upheld a five-year sentence for Rajab, a human rights defender.